 Job Opportunities in Portugal for Foreigners

-How to Apply for a Job in Portugal
+How to Successfully Apply for a Job in Portugal

 Portuguese CV tips

 1. Short CVs are highly appreciated, and one page should be sufficient to highlight your fit for a job opportunity.
-Note that some positions may require you to go into more detail about a particular technical detail.
+Some positions may require you to go into more detail about a particular technical aspect.
 If this is the case, your CV should be a maximum of two pages.

-2. Begin with your personal details, including your name, nationality, date of birth, and your city of residence.
-Attaching a picture is more common practice in Portugal, and some recruiters advise attaching one, but again this is up to you.
+2. Begin with your personal details, including your name, nationality, date of birth, and city of residence.
+Attaching a picture is more common practice in Portugal, and some recruiters advise doing so, but again, this is up to you.
 Include your contact details and hyperlinks to professional websites, if applicable.

-3. Your professional experience section should start with the most recent first, for ease of reading for the recruiter.
+3. Your professional experience section should start with the most recent first for the recruiter to read it easily.
 List the duties that you carried out.

 4. Thirdly, your education and qualification, again starting from the most recent first.